kiprenzo/Online-Retail-EDA--Python-Data-Vis/README.md

 # Exploratory Data Analysis Exercise

-The aim of this project is to hone my skills in EDA by working on a sample database end-to-end:
+The aim of this project is to hone my skills in EDA by working on a sample database (retail website) end-to-end:

 * Establishing a connection with an AWS RDS with secure credentials
 * Saving data to a local .csv